Are Small-Cap Earnings In Trouble?

 Mr. Gannon's thoughts and opinions concerning the stock market are solely his own and, of course, there can be no assurance with regard to future market movements.
 No assurance can be given that the past performance trends as outlined above will continue in the future.

 The Russell Investment Group is the source and owner of the trademarks, service marks, and copyrights related to the Russell Indexes.
 Russell® is a trademark of Russell Investment Group.
 The Russell 2000 Index is an unmanaged, capitalization-weighted index of domestic small-cap stocks.
 It measures the performance of the 2,000 smallest publicly traded U.S. companies in the Russell 3000 Index.
-The Russell 2000 Value and Growth indexes consist of the respective value and growth stocks within the Russell 2000 as determined by Russell Investments.
+The Russell 2000 Value and growth indexes consist of the respective value and growth stocks within the Russell 2000 as determined by Russell Investments.
 The Russell 1000 index is an index of domestic large-cap stocks.
 It measures the performance of the 1,000 largest publicly traded U.S. companies in the Russell 3000 index.
 The S&P 500 is an index of U.S. large-cap stocks selected by Standard & Poor's based on market size, liquidity, and industry grouping, among other factors.
 The performance of an index does not represent exactly any particular investment, as you cannot invest directly in an index.

 This material is not authorized for distribution unless preceded or accompanied by a current prospectus.
 Please read the prospectus carefully before investing or sending money.
 Investments in securities of micro-cap, small-cap, and/or mid-cap companies may involve considerably more risk than investments in securities of larger-cap companies.
 (Please see "Primary Risks for Fund Investors" in the prospectus.)
 Investments in foreign companies may be subject to different risks than investments in securities of U.S. companies, including adverse political, social, economic, or other developments that are unique to a particular country or region.
 (Please see "Investing in International Securities" in the prospectus.)